InnovateForVegas/.github/CONTRIBUTING.md

 Note that because a project may be made up of multiple repositories, not all code repositories on GitHub.com, some care must be taken to construct a monorepo if that is the desired strategy.
 Use of Git Submodules and Subtrees is one possibility, multi-repo tools in general should be adopted as needed per project.

-Since there may be so much variation in different types of projects and project components, best practices and the better judgment of participants and contributors shall take precedence, so long as the best interests of the Code for Vegas Foundation and its overarching goals are a guide (for example, enable and encourage others to spend time contributing to projects, not trying to reverse engineer how they are supposed to build and deploy).
+Since there may be so much variation in different types of projects and project components, best practices and the better judgment of participants and contributors shall take precedence, so long as the best interests of the Innovate for Vegas Foundation and its overarching goals are a guide (for example, enable and encourage others to spend time contributing to projects, not trying to reverse engineer how they are supposed to build and deploy).

 ### Commits and Comments